ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="3427"></a>
 #### Trace Flag: 3427
 Function: Enables fix for issue when many consecutive transactions inserting data into temp table in SQL Server 2016 consume more CPU than in SQL Server 2014.
 Another change in SQL Server 2016 behavior that could impact tempdb-heavy workloads has to do with Common Criteria Compliance (CCC), also known as C2 auditing.
-We introduced functionality to allow for transaction-level auditing in CCC which can cause some additional overhead, particularly in workloads that do heavy inserts and updates in temp tables.
+We introduced functionality to allow for transaction-level auditing in CCC which can cause some additional overhead, particularly in workloads that do heavy inserts and updates in temp tables
 Unfortunately, this overhead is incurred whether you have CCC enabled or not.
 In SQL Server 2016 you can enable trace flag 3427 to bypass this overhead starting with SP1 CU2.
 Starting in SQL Server 2017 CU4, we automatically bypass this code if CCC is disabled.<br />
+**Note: This trace flag applies to SQL Server 2016 (13.x) SP1 CU2 and higher builds.
+Starting with SQL Server 2017 (14.x) this trace flag has no effect.**<br />
 Link: [Docs Trace Flags]<br />
 Link: https://support.microsoft.com/help/3216543<br />
 Link: [TEMPDB – Files and Trace Flags and Updates]<br />